 To assess whether the condo management company you are considering is a ‘good’ one, look them up online!
-Also consider how long they have been in business, whether they communicate well (if they are not extremely responsive before you hire them, don’t expect them to afterwards!), and ask for references.
-Fees are competitive, and while cost is a factor you don’t always get what you pay for; at the end of the day it comes down to people and you’re looking for someone who cares about your community.
+Also consider how long they have been in business and whether they communicate well (if they are not extremely responsive before you hire them, don’t expect them to afterwards!).
+Asking for references is always a good idea, as nobody knows the manager better than another of their clients.

 Want to learn more about your HOA?
-Run a free Eli Report!
+Sign up and run a free Eli Report!